Ones we decide we have to do something, we can go miles ahead. ― Narendra Modi

-This island off the coast of Africa is every traveller’s dream destination.
-Not yet fully commercialised and still retaining most of it’s natural charm, Seychelles is a dream.
-What’s more, it’s one of the 21 countries with visa on arrival for Indians.
+This island off the coast of Africa is every traveler’s dream destination.
+Not yet fully commercialized and still retaining most of its natural charm, Seychelles is a dream.
+What’s more, it’s one of the 21 countries with visas on arrival for Indians.

 This is a country that barely needs any introduction.
-Malaysia tour packages are a hot favourite amongst Indian travellers and rightfully so.
-After all a variety of experiences can be sought in just one place.
+Malaysia tour packages are a hot favorite amongst Indian travelers and rightfully so.
+After all, a variety of experiences can be sought in just one place.

-History, time, culture and millions of years of stories - all weave together to form the tapestry that is Turkey.
-Cappadocia, Istanbul, Anatalya are all beautiful in their own way.
+History, time, culture, and millions of years of stories - all weave together to form the tapestry that is Turkey.
+Cappadocia, Istanbul, Antalya are all beautiful in their own way.
 Our PM might have gone there for the G20 summit, but you can definitely go for the charm of Turkey.

 The rugged Irish landscape is stuff that poems are written about.
 The haunting beauty doesn’t leave your mind for the years to come.
 The bustling capital Dublin is just as captivating as the quaint countryside.

-In 2015, Mr PM travelled to Paris twice.
-His first was a state visit in Toulouse, while the second was for the 2015 UN Climate Change Conference.
+In 2015, Mr. PM traveled to Paris twice.
+His first was a state visit to Toulouse, while the second was for the 2015 UN Climate Change Conference.

 In 2016, PM Modi attended the G-20 Summit in Hangzhou.
 This was his third G-20 Summit, the previous two being in Australia and Turkey.

-On 6th June 2016, he went to Bollywood's favourite destination, Switzerland.
+On 6th June 2016, he went to Bollywood's favorite destination, Switzerland.
 It was a state visit to Geneva and he raised the issue of black money.